rakibalfahad/rakibalfahad.github.io/_pages/about.md

 Currently, I am working on the following projects:

-### Project:Neural dynamics underlying the emergence of auditory categorization and learning: PI: Gavin M. Bidelman, Co-I: M. Yeasin, UofM ECE)- NIH-NIDCD R01 - $1,879,543 - 5/18-4/23:
+### Project:Neural dynamics underlying the emergence of auditory categorization and learning
 This project will support our work to better understand not only the neurobiology of normal perception of speech, music and auditory learning, but also inform potential interventions for certain communication problems that impair the fundamental process of categorizing sounds.
+PI: Gavin M. Bidelman, Co-I: M. Yeasin, UofM ECE)- NIH-NIDCD R01 - $1,879,543 - 5/18-4/23:

 ### Project: Modeling of Cognitive Performance